A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Meme coins have rapidly expanded into the cryptocurrency market.
 However, their community-driven nature makes them highly susceptible to manipulation.
-This study presents the first large-scale cross-chain analysis of meme coins, covering 34,988 tokens across four major blockchains.
-We found that 82.6\% of high-performing meme coins exhibited clear signs of artificial growth strategies, including wash trading and LPI schemes, and concentrated token ownership.
+This study presents the first cross-chain analysis of meme coins across four major blockchains, examining how different manipulation strategies are combined and executed sequentially rather than studying them in isolation.
+We found that 82.8\% of high-performing meme coins exhibited clear signs of artificial growth, including wash trading and LPI, and concentrated token ownership.
 This result suggests that the dramatic gains often associated with meme coins are more likely the result of coordinated manipulation than organic market dynamics.
-We also detected pump and dumps and strategic rug pulls, with the majority of the tokens involved having previously experienced artificial growth tactics, indicating that early manipulations often serve as precursors to larger exploitation strategies.
-Finally, we also documented this manipulation pattern in tokens delisted from established aggregators, discovering that 67.74\% showed signs of artificial growth manipulation before delisting, and 24.19\% exhibited profit extraction tactics after gaining visibility through listing.
+We also detected pump and dumps and rug pulls, with the majority of the tokens involved having previously experienced artificial growth, indicating that early manipulations often serve as precursors to larger exploitation strategies.
+Finally, we documented this pattern also in tokens delisted from established aggregators, discovering that 67.74\% showed signs of artificial growth before delisting, and 24.19\% exhibited profit extraction tactics after gaining visibility through listing.
+Crucially, we quantified the impact of these exit schemes, linking them to over 17,000 victim addresses and cumulative realized losses exceeding \$9.3 million.
+These results challenge the perception of meme coins as harmless speculation, revealing instead a structured environment enabling systematic wealth transfer from uninformed to manipulative actors.

-These findings underscore the urgent need for stronger investor protection measures in the meme coin ecosystem.
-Future work should focus on developing real-time detection systems capable of identifying artificial growth tactics such as wash trading and LPI operations, as well as tracking how these evolve into profit extraction schemes.
-Finally, to gain a deeper understanding of manipulation strategies, it would be valuable to examine the off-chain promotional activities of projects involved in market manipulation.
-This includes analyzing their websites and social media to understand their strategies and study how online engagement is coordinated with the timing of manipulative activities.
+This work underscores the urgent need for stronger investor protection measures in the meme coin ecosystem.
+Future work should focus on developing real-time detection systems capable of identifying wash trading and LPI operations, as well as tracking how these evolve into profit extraction schemes.
+Finally, to gain a deeper understanding of these strategies, it would be valuable to examine the off-chain promotional activities of projects involved in market manipulation.
+This includes analyzing their websites and social media to study how online engagement is coordinated with the timing of manipulative activities.